helmedeiros/blog/content/en/posts/2008-07-12-modelando-com-rup.md

 ---
-title: 'Modeling with RUP: Discipline, Not Documentation'
+title: "Modeling with RUP: Discipline, Not Documentation"
 author: helio
 layout: post
 date: 2008-07-12 09:24:51+00:00
 categories:
   - Architecture
   - Leadership
 tags:
   - Atividade
   - BDUF
   - Disciplina
   - RUP
   - template
-subtitle: Software development concepts and practices
+subtitle: Navigate the structured world of enterprise software development—explore how RUP's disciplined approach to modeling, iterations, and documentation creates predictable, scalable development processes
 ---

 The **Rational Unified Process (RUP)** is often misunderstood.
 Critics see it as a heavyweight process filled with documents, diagrams, and endless meetings.
 But when used as intended, RUP is **a framework for disciplined engineering**, not a prescription for bureaucracy.